 I’m pretty sure there must have been a character called Perseverance in John Bunyan’s Pilgrim’s Progress.
 I don’t think there was one called Adaptability.
 But both characteristics need to meet if difficult projects are to succeed, as I believe the teams mutually discovered.
 Deals are done through vision, tenacity and attention to detail, but they also need a virtually limitless ability to re-work and re-design to get around the (often scores) of obstacles, large and small, that lie in their way.

 We need skilled mechanics under the bonnet

-The aim of the CFA was to introduce a different dynamic into the interactions between governments and financiers – at the working level where deals will actually be progressed.
+The aim of the Climate Finance Accelerator was to introduce a different dynamic into the interactions between governments and financiers – at the working level where deals will actually be progressed.
 We believe this objective was fulfilled, but we are also aware that what we have provided are only models and illustrations of approaches.
 Although the banks are further developing some of the projects brought to London, there is still – from long experience of this kind of finance – a missing link, and that’s the skilled intermediation that will be needed – locally, on the ground – to lift the likelihood of the other transactions getting done.

 For more climate finance news and comment, subscribe to our free weekly newsletter.